Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 - Honours (>42CUs) is a depth of study which prescribes a high number of courses in one or more related fields of study and which always requires the student to maintain a high scholastic standing in these courses (double honours is also permitted as a type of honours program.)

-- Concentration is a depth of study which prescribes a suite of courses that provides students additional expertise and specialized training in one aspect of their major.
+- Concentration is a depth of study which prescribes a suite of courses that provides students additional expertise and specialized training in one aspect of their major within a degree program.
+Concentrations may not be paired with certificates and diplomas.
 Typically, a concentration will be similar in requirement to a minor, but the majority of coursework will occur within the student’s major field of study rather than outside of it.
 A concentration cannot be completed as a stand-alone program, independent of the student’s major field of study.
 Other formats of concentration are possible such as, for example, the Business Cooperative Education Program.

 Colleges have developed a variety of terms for concentrations (option, specialization within a major, themes, streams, focus, etc.).
 It is possible (within technical limitations) to have the concentrations appear on the transcript, but these terms collectively are referred to and displayed as "concentrations".
 While the connotation of "option" varies across academic units, it is necessary to have a single term to describe this level of study, and concentration is the simplest and most descriptive at the university/information systems level.